Polar

 from the View 2D dropdown list box.

-The Figure 6 depicts the graph of the Butterfly Curve in three-dimensional
+The Figure 6 shows the Butterfly Curve is plotted in three-dimensional

 Figure 6: